-- Be enrolled in 1st year of a Bachelor of Engineering (Software), (Computer Systems), (Electrical and Electronic), (Mechatronics) or (Mechanical) in the Faculty of Engineering and Built Environment, UON.
+- Be enrolled in any year of a B Aerospace, Software, Computer Systems, Electrical and Electronic, Mechatronics, or Mechanical Engineering (Hons) programs, with the Faculty of Engineering and Built Environment, UON.

 - Identify as an Australian Aboriginal and/or Torres Strait Islander and be recognised as such by your community.

 - Not be the recipient of another UON Donor funded or sponsored scholarship concurrently.